 HOME OCCUPATION.

-Home occupations shall be operated in their entirety with the dwelling or garage and not within any accessory building (garage must be attached to the house) located upon the premises, the space to be used therefore shall be limited to twenty-five (25%) percent of the square footage of the principal dwelling and garage.
+Home occupations shall be limited to twenty-five (25%) percent of the square footage of the principal dwelling and garage.

 Only the person or persons occupying the premises as their principal residence shall be involved in the home occupation.